-Harper's Tutoring Center has expanded its services to include junior high and high school students and students from other colleges.
+Harper's Tutoring Center also serves junior high and high school students and students from other colleges.
 Qualified tutors will offer help to students in a various areas including mathematics, accounting, computers, biology, English, chemistry and writing.
 Cost for the one-on-one tutoring session is \$20 per hour.
 Tutoring sessions scheduled by appointment only.
-Contact the Community Tutoring Center, F 315, extension 6888.
+Contact the Community Tutoring Center, F 315, extension 6888 for information.